withastro/astro/packages/integrations/vercel/README.md

 ### Vercel Edge Middleware

-You can use Vercel edge middleware to intercept a request and redirect before sending a response.
+You can use Vercel Edge middleware to intercept a request and redirect before sending a response.
 Vercel middleware can run for Edge, SSR, and Static deployments.
-You don't need to install `@vercel/edge` to write middleware, but you do need to install it to use features such as geolocation.
+You may not need to install this package for your middleware. `@vercel/edge` is only required to use some middleware features such as geolocation.
 For more information see [Vercel’s middleware documentation](https://vercel.com/docs/concepts/functions/edge-middleware).

 1. Add a `middleware.js` file to the root of your project: